Dan Rather: Early career

 Rather began his journalism career in 1950 as an Associated Press reporter in Huntsville, Texas.
 Later, he was a reporter for United Press (1950–1952), several Texas radio stations, and the Houston Chronicle (1954–1955).
 Around 1955, Rather wrote a piece on heroin.
 Under the auspices of the Houston Police, he tried a dose of the drug, which he characterized as "a special kind of hell".

-He worked for four seasons as the play-by-play announcer for the University of Houston football team.
+Rather worked for four seasons as the play-by-play announcer for the University of Houston football team.
 During the 1959 minor league baseball season, Rather was the play-by-play radio announcer for the Texas League Houston Buffs.

 In 1959, Rather began his television career as part of a weekly Coaches Show for the University of Houston on KTRK-TV, the ABC affiliate in Houston.
 In 1960, he was hired as the 6:00 p.m. and 10:00 p.m. news anchor and director of news for KHOU-TV, the local CBS affiliate.

 In September 1961, Rather covered Hurricane Carla for KHOU-TV, broadcasting from the then National Weather Center in Galveston and showing the first radar image of a hurricane on TV.
 He conceived of overlaying a transparent map over the radar screen, to show the size of Hurricane Carla to the audience.
 Convinced of the threat, more than 350,000 people evacuated from the area, the largest known evacuation to that time.
 Their actions are believed to have saved thousands of lives compared to the previous hurricane, which had killed 6,000 to 12,000 people.
 Rather's live coverage of Carla was broadcast by New York and national stations.
 Ray Miller, news director of KPRC-TV, the NBC affiliate in Houston, also mentored Rather in his early years.

 On February 28, 1962, Rather left Houston for New York City for a six-month trial initiation at CBS.
 Rather did not fit in easily on the East Coast.
 His first report for CBS included radio coverage of the crash of American Airlines Flight 1 in Jamaica Bay, and a story on the accidental deaths of newborns who were served salt in their formula at Binghamton General Hospital in Binghamton, New York, referred to years later as the Salt Babies.
 Shortly after, Rather was made chief of CBS's Southwest bureau in Dallas.
 In August 1963, he was appointed chief of the Southern bureau in New Orleans, responsible for coverage of news events in the South, Southwest, Mexico and Central America.